Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I've kept silver this way for years and didn't need to polilsh any of it when I needed it next.

 The antitarnish strips work really well.
 If you have a storage box for your silverware that keeps it from tarnishing, you could keep your jewelery in there, if you don't wear it very often.
 You might also try those bags of silica or whatever it is that always comes with assorted things like electronics that absorbs the moisture.
-They might also work; however, the anti tarnish strips which you should be able to get at a jewelery store (or likely WalMart) are made just for this job, and last for a long time in my climate.

 Can I use nail polish to stop my silver ring from tarnishing?